DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 Misrepresentation has been, and it still is the most studied phenomenon in online dating.
-Ellison et al explore how users conceptualize misrepresentation (their own and others’) in a specific genre of online
+Ellison et al explore how users conceptualize misrepresentation (their own and others') in a specific genre of online
 self-presentation: the online dating profile.
-Using qualitative data collected from 37 online dating participants, the researchers tried to understand self-presentational practices ‘specifically how discrepancies between one’s online profile and offline presentation are constructed, assessed, and justified’.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_13] New York City was chosen as the location having access to a variety of online dating site users.
+Using qualitative data collected from 37 online dating participants, the researchers tried to understand self-presentational practices 'specifically how discrepancies between one's online profile and offline presentation are constructed, assessed, and justified'.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_13] New York City was chosen as the location having access to a variety of online dating site users.
 Participants were invited through the *Village Voice* and Craigslist.com advertisements.
 Users of the most popular online dating sites (Yahoo!